Maebilene/vampurica.github.io/vampire/Clans/Noiad.md

 One of the few things that would bring the Noiad together was the *guovssahas*, when the Noiad would meet and watch the Northern Lights for messages from the gods, normally arranging the event through animal retainers.

+Noiad are a bloodline that require 2 merit points to play.

 # In Clan Disciplines

 [Animalism](../Disciplines/Animalism) — [Fortitude](<../Disciplines/Fortitude>) — [Protean](<../Disciplines/Protean>)